Vue

 Section titled “No Tailwind”import { createWidget } from "mountly-vue";import Component from "./Component.vue";

 export default createWidget(Component);The Vite Vue plugin extracts <style scoped> blocks into dist/index.css.
-The adapter picks it up automatically when the host passes moduleUrl.
+The adapter picks it up when the host passes moduleUrl.

 With Tailwind